History

 The village of Kenmore can trace its origin way back to the 16th Century.
 At that time, it was called Inchadney and was approximately two miles from its current location, north of the River Tay.

 In 1540, the village was moved to its present position when Sir Colin Campbell of Glenorchy built Balloch Castle, now known as Taymouth Castle.
-The village name was then changed to Kenmore.
 From high on the hills above Loch Tay, the area where the Loch meets the land below resembles a big head and shoulders.
-The Gaelic word Caenmore means “big head” and it is believed that this is how the village acquired its name, which was subsequently changed to Kenmore.
+The Gaelic word Caenmore means “big head” and it is believed that this is how the village acquired its name, which subsequently became Kenmore.

 Those reports state that crowds gathered in Kenmore Square and proceeded through the West Gate, also called the Kenmore Gate, led by 150 Breadalbane Highlanders who had formed the Queen’s Guard the year before.
 They further report that Lord Breadalbane and guests were seated in a pavilion on a hill along with a vast crowd who had walked 5 minutes to take their place on a hill to watch the games.

-Furthermore, the Games of 1843 featured a gun salute.
-We know that canons were situated on what is known locally as Hangman’s Hill at that time.
+The Games of 1843 featured a gun salute.
+We know that, at that time, canons were situated on what is known locally as Hangman’s Hill.
 Hangman’s Hill is the large tree-lined hill to the north of the sports ground.
+The Games moved to Aberfeldy after a few years and the Breadalbane Gathering lapsed.

-The good news is that they were resurrected around 1969/70 by a group of locals who were keen to have the Games back in Kenmore.
+The good news, however, is that a group of locals got together in 1972 with a vision to transfer a local summer games night held at Mains of Taymouth since 1967 into the Kenmore Highland Games.
 Those locals were Duncan Menzies, Ian Menzies, Kenneth McVicar, Sandy Mitchell & Alec Dott, amongst others.

 The Pavilion and children’s playing area you see today, were added at later dates.